bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 password for the LDAP directory.
 Bugzilla tries to bind to LDAP using those credentials and, if successful, tries to map this account to a Bugzilla account.
-If an LDAP mail attribute is defined, the value of this attribute is used, otherwise the :param:`emailsuffix` parameter is appended to the LDAP username to form a full email address.
+If an LDAP mail attribute is defined, the value of this attribute is used; otherwise, the :param:`emailsuffix` parameter is appended to the LDAP username to form a full email address.
 If an account for this address already exists in the Bugzilla installation, it will log in to that account.
 If no account for that email address exists, one is created at the time